tomarrell/blog/posts/healthy_teams.md

 This does leave us with one skill that is necessary amongst the senior engineers at your company.
 Strong communication skills.
-Or more specifically, strong communication when it comes to conveying and justifying an end result.
+Or more specifically, strong communication when it comes to conveying and justifying a conclusion.

-Arguing is a skill, it should be learned.
-How to convey you came to a conclusion in a clear manner is incredibly hard, but incredibly necessary when working with other people.
+Arguing is a skill, it needs to be learned.
+The ability to convey how you came to a conclusion in a clear manner is incredibly hard, but incredibly necessary when working with other people.
 It's normal to struggle initially, as I did, however with persistence you can learn it just like anything else.

-## Notes:
+A side-effect of improving communication from more experienced engineers is the faster progression of those with less experience.
+Take for example a junior who is part of a team where the experienced developers explain why they should choose a particular database.
+Quite obviously, that junior is going to come away with a lot more context than one where that wasn't the case.

-- It will lead to faster progression
+This helps the junior progress faster in their career while feeling like they are meaningfully contributing to the success of the team.

-- It will make people feel like their voice is heard
+## Wrapping up

-- It will encourage your seniors to improve their communication skills
+If you're a senior member your team, ask yourself if you're communicating the justification for your decisions as well as you could be.
+Also don't be afraid to let some less important decisions slide in a vote.
+Experience should tell you what is important, and what can take the back seat to prevent people feeling like there's a silent dictator.

-and ultimately, lead to a healthier development team.
+'till next time.